magenta-cuda/alt-w3tc-minify/README.md

 # Persistent W3TC 0.9.7.5 JavaScript Minification Data

-The parameters for minification can be found in the minify.* properties of W3TC's JSON configuration file.
-This file can be downloaded using "Export configuration:" on W3TC's "General Settings' page.
+The parameters for minification can be found in the "minify.*" properties of W3TC's JSON configuration file.
+This file can be downloaded using "Export configuration:" on W3TC's "General Settings" page.

 The minified files are found in the folder .../wp-content/cache/minify.

-The list of files contained in a minified file is saved in the WordPress option 'w3tc_minify'.
+The list of files contained in a minified file is saved in the WordPress option "w3tc_minify".

     php wp-cli.phar eval 'print_r(json_decode(get_option("w3tc_minify"),true));'